Becoming a Trustee

 I joined New Directions Board of Trustees in May 2016.
 I have a brother who is a resident with New Directions living in the Gateway Court complex.
 I believe that my life experiences have given me a good understanding of the issues and concerns that can face individuals and family members with regards to learning disabilities.

 I have over thirty years’ experience working within the community development field with both adults and young people.
 This work has been within a variety of settings including youth services, community development programmes and more recently the addictions field.

 I work in an anti-oppressive way with the view to enabling groups and individuals to develop their confidence and skills to become independent.
 I have total commitment to equality of access which includes people being given the opportunity to make informed choices and influence service delivery.

 I am therefore motivated by the innovative plans New Directions has for the future to support more people with learning and physical disabilities and am pleased to be part of a proactive organisation.

-It has been a real honour to join the New Directions board of Trustees in early 2017.
-I have always been humbled by the fantastic work the team at New Directions undertake.
 Our daughter uses the service and loves the team at Milner House.
 I retired from British Gas as their Head of Energy Technology and Innovation after 42 years in 2016 and I hope to be able to utilise some of my business experience to help New Directions during their next exciting chapter.